Lowering the Horizon on Dark Energy: A Late-Time Response to Early Solutions for the Hubble Tension: Introduction

 If the sound horizon $r_s$ is shorter than currently estimated, it would directly affect late-time DE inference.
 Given that $r_s$ calibrates the acoustic oscillation scale observed in the CMB and large-scale structure, a smaller value of $r_s$ implies a different expansion history and could alter the inference of DE equation-of-state (EoS).
 However, any early-universe mechanism invoked to shorten $r_s$ will inevitably also shift other cosmological parameters to maintain consistency with different data.
-For example, an EDE scenario that reduces the sound horizon typically also alters the spectral index $n_s$ and the cold dark matter density $\omega_{\rm cdm}$~\cite{Hill:2020osr,Poulin:2025nfb}.
+For example, an EDE scenario that reduces the sound horizon typically also alters the spectral index $n_s$ and the cold dark matter density $\omega_{\rm cdm}$~\cite{Hill:2020osr,Vagnozzi:2021gjh,Vagnozzi:2023nrq,Poulin:2025nfb}.
 This interplay makes it difficult to attribute changes in DE constraints solely to a smaller sound horizon, highlighting the need to assess this effect in a model-independent way.
-More broadly, the calibrator picture\cite{Aylor:2018drw,Poulin:2024ken} shows that simply shrinking $r_s$ through early-universe changes is not sufficient: the model must also account for the larger $\omega_m$.
+More broadly, the calibrator picture\cite{Aylor:2018drw,Poulin:2024ken,Pedrotti:2024kpn} shows that simply shrinking $r_s$ through early-universe changes is not sufficient: the model must also account for the larger $\omega_m$.
 Otherwise, both early- and late-time modifications are needed.

-In this work, we perform a model-independent null test to isolate the late-time response of DE to a reduced sound horizon, as typically required by early-time solutions to the Hubble tension.
+In this work, we perform a model-independent\footnote{Here we mean that we do not assume a specific early-Universe solution to the Hubble tension; however, we do assume a CPL parametrization for dark energy.} null test to isolate the late-time response of DE to a reduced sound horizon, as typically required by early-time solutions to the Hubble tension.
+We do not propose a solution to the Hubble tension; we impose the reduced sound horizon phenomenologically to test how such early-time fixes would propagate into late-time CPL constraints.